Top Chef: Little Tools, Big Challenge

 The chefs channel their inner child to make upscale versions of kid menu classics for Curtis Stone, Padma, and kids of local culinarians.
 But there’s a catch, they can only use child-sized cookware, utensils and mixers creating more than pint-sized problems.
 Then, after a visit to a food incubator assisting immigrant women, the chefs must dig deep into their roots to present dishes based on their own heritage for Immigrant food influencers, including Alon Shaya, Nilou Motamed and Mourad Lahlou.
 (Summary from Bravo)

-posted by duffell (16 comments total) 1 user marked this as a favorite
+posted by duffell (12 comments total)

 I thought it was really interesting that the bottom 3 chefs were those who made a dish from their ancestry, but not their heritage.
 That's a really risky move; I have a varied ancestry but no way would I make Chinese or Russian food unless those cooking styles were already in my wheelhouse as a chef.
 Tyler could have avoided this, as one of the judges said, by embracing his Southern California roots and saying, yeah, we ate tons of local veggies before it was cool!
 This is the kinda stuff I ate growing up!
 There was no need to put a Swedish meatball on a plate with steak.